egorlitsky/mango-deals-pwa/api/README.md

 # Mango Deals API

-Simple Express web-server, API, and DB (powered by the lowdb) to operate with Mango deals.
+Simple Express web-server, API, and DB (powered by the lowdb) to operate with mango deals.

 ### Installing dependencies